 But if someone offered you odds of 2.15 on heads, this would be considered a value bet because the odds offered are higher than the actual probability.

-Give a boost to your next sports betHow to Calculate Expected Value in Betting
+Welcome Bonus Up to ₦200.000How to Calculate Expected Value in Betting

 In betting, expected value (EV) is, basically what you can expect to win or lose on average if you placed the same bet over and over again at the same odds.